-The comparison of the channel utilization ratios for the three models is shown in Figure 10.
-Achieving a gain over GAN and DQN, Novel DQN effectively uses channel resources, with a channel utilization ratio of 0.95 as opposed to 0.85 and 0.88 for GAN and DQN, respectively.
-This implies that Novel DQN performs better when it comes to network performance optimization.
+The comparison of the CURs for the three models is shown in Fig 10.
+Achieving a gain over GAN and DQN, Novel DQN effectively uses channel resources, with a CUR of 0.95 as opposed to 0.85 and 0.88 for GAN and DQN, respectively.
+This implies that